 From TAFE SA to the Top of the Fashion World

-How does a young man from Adelaide, with a qualification in fashion from TAFE SA make it to the very top of the fashion game?
-Here’s how!
+How does a young man from Adelaide, with a qualification in fashion from TAFE SA make it to the very top, working in mens fashion at Prada?
+Here’s how Adrian Costanzo did it!

 Before landing this role with the famous fashion label, Adrian had worked for others, at Brioni, Armani, and Valentino.